myselfscrum/kochessenz-recipes/content/english/post/001-11-15-rotkohl-lauch-pizza.md

   - ricotta
 ---

 The red cabbage must go!
 Leftover red cabbage is still in the fridge.
-Since last night was classic goose dinner with dumplings and red cabbage at the very pleasant **[Restaurant Ackermann](https://restaurant-ackermann.de/)**, a repeat today is out of the question.
+Since last night was classic goose dinner with dumplings and red cabbage at the very pleasant **[Restaurant Ackermann](https://restaurant-ackermann.de/)**, a repetition today is out of the question.
 This time it should be a pizza.

 As dough I create a yeast dough as **[here](../001-11-08-pecorino-olive-breadsticks)** described.

-I now cut
+Then I cut

 * 400g red cabbage leaves